 To stay safe at work, you must have a positive attitude.
 Attitude is everything when it comes to health and safety in the workplace.

-Motivation is the driving force behind how a person acts or how people are stimulated to act.
+Motivation is the driving force behind how a person acts or is stimulated to act.
 Involvement in the decision-making process in a meaningful way will improve motivation, as will incentive schemes.
 However, other important influences on motivation include recognition and promotion opportunities, job security, and job satisfaction.
 In all its forms, self-interest is a significant motivator and personal factor.

-When it comes to health and safety in the workplace, employees’ perceptions can have a significant impact on their behavior and overall attitude towards safety.
-In fact, research has shown that employees who perceive their work environment to be safe are more likely to follow safety procedures and report unsafe conditions.
+When it comes to health and safety in the workplace, employees’ perceptions can have a significant impact on their behavior and overall attitude toward safety.
+In fact, research has shown that employees who perceive their work environment as safe are more likely to follow safety procedures and report unsafe conditions.
 On the other hand, employees who perceive their work environment to be unsafe are more likely to take shortcuts and engage in risky behavior.

 Several factors can influence an employee’s perception of safety in the workplace.
 For example, employees who feel that their job is in danger of being discontinued may be more likely to take risks to keep their job.
 Additionally, employees who feel their co-workers are not following safety procedures may be more likely to take risks.

 Fortunately, there are several things employers can do to influence their employees’ perceptions of safety in the workplace.
 For example, employers can provide employees with clear and concise safety rules and regulations.
 Additionally, employers can create a safety culture by rewarding employees who follow safety procedures and report unsafe conditions.
 Finally, employers can train employees to safely perform their job duties.

 By taking these steps, employers can help ensure that their employees have a positive perception of safety in the workplace.
 As a result, employees will be more likely to follow safety procedures and report unsafe conditions, which can ultimately help improve the overall safety of the workplace.